-Service users / Customers No Legal / regulatory requirements No Council staff No Capital programme No Partners No Work location / building No Other Council Services No Contracts / procurement No Corporate (enabling) support No Information technology (IT) No Other (specify) No Other (specify) No
+Legal / regulatory requirements No

+Capital programme No

+Work location / building No

+Contracts / procurement No

+Information technology (IT) No

+Other (specify) No

 This saving is based on improving value for money, so that work is completed with a reduced resource requirement.
 This should reduce the risk of a negative impact on service outcomes, which can be a consequence where staffing levels reduce but working practices do not change.